Complaint Handling Code 2024 FAQs

 -

-The Code requires the complaints policy and process to be on a landlord’s website.
+The Code requires the complaints policy and procedure to be on a landlord’s website.
 What if a landlord does not have a website?

-Where a landlord has published its complaints procedure on its website it should ensure the information is available in a clear and accessible format.
-A landlords complaint procedure should be easily accessible on the landlord's website and residents should not be required to sign-in or create an online account before they are able to raise a complaint.
+Where a landlord has published its complaints policy and procedure on its website it should ensure the information is available in a clear and accessible format.
+A landlord's website should not require residents to sign-in or create an online account before they are able to raise a complaint.

 -

-Are landlords required provide information to residents about access to the Housing Ombudsman Service?
+Should landlords give information to residents about accessing the Housing Ombudsman Service?

 Complaint handling staff